Last Updated on December 24, 2022 by Dr Gustavo Assatourians DDS

 - Those people who brush more than twice or brush after meals say three to four times a day and tend to use a lot of pressure with the brush need frequent replacement of toothbrush.

 - Always remember, when the bristles start to fray and lose their stiffness, the toothbrush is almost ready to be replaced.

 - To ensure efficient cleaning you should properly clean and maintain your toothbrush.
-As we all know mouth is the home for multiple microorganisms so it is important to carefully rinse your toothbrush with fresh water after every use.
+As we all know mouth is the home of multiple microorganisms so it is important to carefully rinse your toothbrush with fresh water after every use.

 - In addition to keeping it clean, ADA also recommends that you should never share your toothbrush with anyone else.

 - Storing your toothbrush properly is as important as keeping it clean.
 ADA recommends keeping your toothbrush in a vertical upright position with bristles up.
 This helps in allowing the bristles to dry naturally killing most of the harmful bacteria.
 Placing a toothbrush covered in a plastic cap or any closed container can allow bacteria to grow and flourish.
 Soaking your toothbrush in a solution of 3 percent hydrogen peroxide or an alcohol-containing mouthwash decreases significant bacterial load (approx 85 percent).

-At the Channel Islands Family Dental office, we provide a wide range of dental services at our various branches.
+At the Channel Islands Family Dental Office, we provide a wide range of dental services at our various branches.
 Improve your smile and health with us.
-Feel free to call and book your appointments today with our dentist in Oxnard, Ventura, and Port Hueneme.
+Feel free to call and book your appointments today with our Dentist in Oxnard, Dentist in Ventura, and Port Hueneme.